CeCamillo/Simple-API-test/README.md

 # Simple-API-test

-Basic API that gets information about the products in the JSON and display it in the route /API
+Basic API that gets information about the products in the JSON.

+HTML Templates created by Jonas Schmedtmann in the Node.js Course.